breuerfelix/breuerfelix.github.io/_posts/20-07-22-linux-monitor-hotplug.md

 category: blog
 ---

-I am using i3 window manager which is automatically creating workspaces for new monitors.
+I am using the i3 window manager, which automatically creates workspaces for new monitors.
-The problem is that `xrandr` is not enabling my external monitors when i plug them in (or remove them when unplugging them).<!--more-->
+The problem is that `xrandr` is not enabling my external monitors when I plug them in (or removing them when unplugging them).<!--more-->

-`xrandr --output HDMI2 --auto --left-of eDP1` for example enables your external monitor and put it left of your internal display.
+`xrandr --output HDMI2 --auto --left-of eDP1`, for example, enables your external monitor and puts it to the left of your internal display.
 `eDP1` often refers to the internal laptop display.

-`udevadm` is a tool which fires events on hardware changes like USB or HDMI hotplug.
+`udevadm` is a tool that fires events on hardware changes like USB or HDMI hotplug.
 `udevadm monitor` displays these events on the console.

 Create a file named `95-monitor-hotplug.rules` in `/etc/udev/rules.d/` with the following content: